-Exclusive: U.S., others agreed 'secret' exemptions for Iran after nuclear deal - report
+U.S., others agreed 'secret' exemptions for Iran after nuclear deal: think tank

 The U.S. administration has said that the world powers that negotiated the accord -- the United States, Russia, China, Britain, France and Germany -- made no secret arrangements.

 A White House official, speaking on condition of anonymity, said the joint commission and its role were "not secret."
-He did not address the report's assertions of exemptions.
+The official did not address the report's assertions of exemptions.

+State Department spokesman John Kirby said that Iran was not granted "exceptions" to limits on low-enriched uranium or heavy water "that would allow them to have a usable amount of material in excess of what they're supposed to have towards the production of fissile material."

+He repeatedly declined to directly address the report's findings on the exemptions, saying the joint commission's work is "confidential."

 Diplomats at the United Nations for the other P5+1 countries did not respond to Reuters' requests for comment on the report.

-The report's assertions are likely to anger critics of the nuclear deal.
-Republican presidential candidate Donald Trump has vowed to renegotiate the agreement if he's elected, while Democrat Hillary Clinton supports the accord.
+Iranian officials were not immediately available for comment.

 Albright said the exceptions risked setting precedents that Iran could use to seek additional waivers.